EnterpriseDB/barman/new_docs/user_guide/configuration.rst

   ``ssh_command``).
 * ``postgres``: Uses the ``pg_basebackup`` command for backups.
-* ``local-rsync``: Assumes Barman runs on the same server and as the same user as the PostgreSQL database, performing an rsync file system copy.
+* ``local-rsync``: Assumes Barman runs on the same server and as the same user as the Postgres database, performing an rsync file system copy.
 * ``snapshot``: Utilizes the API of the cloud provider specified in the ``snapshot_provider`` option to create disk snapshots as defined in ``snapshot_disks`` and saves only the backup label and metadata to its own